BattleBots season 9

 The ninth season of the American competitive television series BattleBots premiered on Discovery on June 7, 2019.
 This is the second season of Battlebots to premiere on Discovery Channel and the fourth season since the show was rebooted in 2015.
 Encore episodes debuted on Science Channel on June 12, 2019.

 MLB/NFL Sportscaster Chris Rose and former UFC fighter Kenny Florian returned from the last three seasons to host this ninth season (and 20th year) of the BattleBots competition on Discovery.
-Also, Faruq Tauheed, and his unique introductions, returned as the arena announcer.
+Also, Faruq Tauheed returned as the arena announcer.
 Taking over for Jessica Chobot as the behind the scenes and pit reporter was Jenny Taft.

 Judges

-This season the judges will score on a 7 point scale: 3 points for damage; 2 points for aggression; and also 2 points for control.
+This season the judges will score on a 7-point scale: 3 points for damage; 2 points for aggression; and also 2 points for control.

 The current judges are former BattleBots contenders, Derek Young, Lisa Winter, and Jason Bardis.

 Contestants

 This season marked the 20th year of the BattleBots competition.
 The largest field in the history of the show will feature 68 of the best heavyweight robots (weighing a maximum of 250 pounds) to fight head-to-head in the Battle Arena.
 Their goal is to earn a top 16 ranking and qualify for the post-season where there will be knockout rounds until a winner-take-all fight to crown the 2019 BattleBots World Champion.
 (The robot, Electric Ray, entered the BattleBots competition but did not participate after it failed to pass safety tests.)

 The contestants hailed from all over the world from nine countries including: Australia, Brazil, Canada, China, the Netherlands, New Zealand, Russia, United Kingdom and the United States.